AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/xapi.md

 ---
 jcr-language: en_us
-title: xAPI in Captivate Prime
+title: xAPI in Learning Manager
 description: The Experience API (xAPI), is an e-learning software specification that allows learning content and learning systems to speak to each other in a manner that records and tracks all types of learning experiences.
 ---

-# xAPI in Captivate Prime
+# xAPI in Learning Manager

 ## What is xAPI? {#whatisxapi}